george-gca/bracis_2023_srcaps/pages/introduction.md

 </figure>

 <!--
+For most applications, high-resolution images are desirable and often necessary

+clearer, sharper information for human perception and more detail for automatic interpretation

+Since the acquisition of HR images is not always possible, the use of techniques to increase image resolution are a great alternative

 For most applications, high-resolution images are desirable and often necessary, as they provide clearer, sharper information for human perception and a wealth of detail for automatic interpretation and representation by computer programs.
 However, the acquisition of high-resolution images is not always possible, either due to the limitations of the equipment or the environment in which the image is captured.
-In these cases, the use of techniques to increase image resolution are a possible solution.
+In these cases, the use of techniques to increase image resolution are a viable solution.
 -->

 ---
+hideInToc: true
 ---

-# Upscaling
+# "Enhance"

 <figure
     class="absolute top-30 left-50 w-142"
     v-click
     >
     <img src="images/sisr/CSI.gif" />
-    <figcaption class="text-center">Upscaling as seen in fiction<sup>1</sup></figcaption>
+    <figcaption class="text-center">Increasing resolution as seen in fiction<sup>1</sup></figcaption>
 </figure>

 <Footnotes separator v-after>